flaviodev/clean-code-notes/README.md

  - Invent testing APIs that act as domain-specific language that helps you write the tests.
 * One Assert per Test

+## Classes

+###Class Organization

+#### A class should begin with a list of variables.
+* Public static constants, if any, should come first.
+* Then private static variables, followed by private instance variables.
+* There is seldom a good reason to have a public variable.
+* Public functions should follow the list of variables.
+* We like to put the private utilities called by a public function right after the public function itself.
+* This follows the stepdown rule and helps the program read like a newspaper article.